Transfigured-Requiem/TEMP-CONT-PROJ/README.md

-# Temperature Controller PID Project
+# Temperature Controller Project

+## About

+This is the final year project for my master's degree.

+Supervisor: Professor Zitouni.
+Student: Abderrahmane Taha Khenchouche.

 ## Overview